MovieChat: From Dense Token to Sparse Memory for Long Video Understanding: Experiments

 \subsection{Case Study}

-We perform an extensive case study of MovieChat on a variety of open-ended long video~(such as cartoon movie in and TV series) for long video question-answering and captioning task, including the \textbf{global mode} and the \textbf{breakpoint mode} as shown in Figure~\ref{fig:case}.
-For Q\#1 and Q\#2, we annotate timestamps in frames.
-For long videos over $10$K frames, MovieChat is still capable of providing excellent responses to questions regarding both the current moment and the entire video content.
+We perform an extensive case study of MovieChat on a variety of open-ended long video~(such as cartoon movie and TV series) for long video question-answering, including the \parbox[c][8pt][l]{8pt}{}breakpoint mode (Q\#1) and the \parbox[c][8pt][l]{8pt}{}global mode (Q\#2).
+The evaluation is conducted between MovieChat and previous methods~\cite{maaz2023video,li2023videochat,zhang2023llama} as shown in Fig.~\ref{fig:case} .
+For Q\#1 in breakpoint mode, we mark the timestamp when the question is asked.
+For long videos over $10$K frames, MovieChat is still capable of providing excellent responses to questions regarding both the current moment and the entire video content with less hallucination.
+More examples to show long video scene understanding and temporal understanding ability of MovieChat are available in appendix.